nashkell/100-days-of-code/log.md

 **Thoughts:** Tuesday evening I focused on the FCC JS Challenges, but a majority of the evening was spent reflecting on my review from work earlier in the day, and then was mainly spent continuing researching options of frameworks/libraries for my portfolio rebuild.

+### Day 11: February 08, 2017

+**Today's Progress**: Continued FCC JS Course, card counter is a tough cookie to crack.

+**Thoughts:** Wednesday I spent some time at lunch getting through a few FCC JS challenges, and paused at the card counter, only to continue working on understanding its complexity when I got home.
+I will solve you tomorrow, blizzard or no blizzard Some time was also spent continuing research of options regarding frameworks/libraries for my portfolio rebuild.